wagtail/rfcs/text/063-avoid-insensitive-language.md

   * Yes, this is what GitHub has adopted as the default.
 * When will GitHub add automatic retargeting of PRs?
   * This was done in mid-January 2021.
+* Should we use a linter such as [alex](https://alexjs.com/)?
+  * We will leave this as an implementation detail.